takeshimg92/takeshimg92.github.io/_posts/2023-04-16-math_problem.md

 # Final remarks

 What I really like about this problem is how it uses complex numbers, in particular the $n$-th roots of unity, to map a difficult geometric problem into an algebraic one.
 It also requires us to understand complex polynomials and how they are decomposed into their roots.
 Finally, we obtain the solution via a limit, something that wasn't so obvious to me in high school.
-Hope you enjoy this problem as I did!
+Hope you enjoy this problem the same way I did more than 10 years ago!